kompoth/myblog/content/posts/nvim-pylsp/index.md

             settings = {
                 pylsp = {
                     pylsp_mypy = {enabled = true},
+                    ruff = {enabled = true},
                 }
             }
         }
     end
 ```
 As you can see, there is not so much to configure here.
-I just have `pylsp-mypy` plugin enabled.
-You may find more options [here](https://github.com/python-lsp/python-lsp-server/blob/develop/CONFIGURATION.md),
-and here is an [example config](https://github.com/neovim/nvim-lspconfig/blob/master/doc/configs.md#pylsp) from the `lspconfig` repo.
-I personally prefer specific style rules to be set individually per project, e.g. in `pyproject.toml`.
+I just have the plugins enabled, which isn't necessary, they will be enabled by default.
 With this you should have diagnostic messages from `pylsp` in your Neovim buffer with Python code:

 ![LSP messages](lsp-messages.png)

+You may find more configuration options [here](https://github.com/python-lsp/python-lsp-server/blob/develop/CONFIGURATION.md),
+and here is an [example config](https://github.com/neovim/nvim-lspconfig/blob/master/doc/configs.md#pylsp) from the `lspconfig` repo.

 ## On `mypy` configuration
 When using LSP with integrated `mypy` make sure that it knows where to look for third-party packages.
 If you are using a virtual environment in your